-Lifelong Learning (LLL) seeks to provide quality, community-based programs for people of various ages.
+Lifelong Learning (LLL) seeks to provide quality, community oriented programs for people of various ages.
 UCM’s LLL series is designed to provide programs and performances that enlighten and inform people throughout the region.
 All programs are free and open to the public.
 Please join us!

 Lifelong Learning (LLL) began with an interest survey distributed to UCM’s to members of the UCM Emeriti Association in April 2010.
 In June, 2010 a committee of emeriti members, Dee Hudson, Justyn Graham, Harold Sampson, and Deems Brooks met to begin planning a variety of ungraded learning opportunities for older adults within the community.
 Though not serving on the committee, Dick Carr aided with media releases.
 Darlene Laubenstein replaced Hudson on the committee in April 2011 and Karen Haase was added in the summer of 2011.

 Solomon retired after a 34-year career as a middle school language arts teacher.
 She is a University of Missouri graduate and completed graduate work at the University of Missouri at Kansas City.
-Solomon serves on the Survival Adult Abuse Center board and volunteers in other community capacities.
+Solomon is a past member of the Survival Adult Abuse Center board and volunteers in other community capacities.
 She is an avid reader who enjoys traveling, playing bridge, and spoiling grandchildren.

 Mark Pearce is a sixth-generation Missourian who lives in Warrensburg.
 Mark’s professional career was with public television station KMOS-TV and public radio station 90.9 The Bridge on the University of Central Missouri campus.
 In addition to Lifelong Learning, Mark is also active in the Rotary Club of Warrensburg, The Warrensburg Church of the Brethren, Old Drum Open Mic and Johnson County Citizens for Environmental Action.